 Light Requirements: Prefers full sun but can also grow in partial shade.

-Water Requirements: It requires daily watering during growing season and less watering during winter.
-Roots are high in moister and can be easily damaged by frost.
+Water Requirements: It requires daily watering during the growing season and less watering during winter.
+Roots are high in moisture and can be easily damaged by frost.

 Pruning/Training: During spring and fall, prune shoots on young trees to four or five nodes and on older trees to one or two nodes.
 You can cut branches before the new growth begins.
 Pruning should be done very carefully because scars don’t heal well.
 Avoid making large scars.
 Since Ginkgo has a fragile bark wiring is not recommended.
 If you need to wire, make sure to check it regularly to avoid bark marks.

 Fertilizing: Feed it with well-balanced liquid fertilizer once every two weeks during the growing season.

 Repotting: Ginkgo should be repotted once every one to five years, depending on the root growth and age, in spring before the new grow.
 It likes moist well-drained soil.
 Use regular bonsai soil mix.

 Hardiness: It is a hardy tree that can grow in USDA Zone 3-8a.
 It should be protected from freezing temperatures since the roots are very fragile.